Real-Skill/javascript-tasks/README.md

 ##Exercise 5 : Angular filters
+###The goal

-The goal of this exercise is to create three simple filters and use them in correct place.
+In this application, you are supposed to create three simple filters and use them in correct place.

 ####Requirements
 1. ***quote*** filter - places the text in quotes